-We're discussing many healthful benefits from making delicious bone broth stock.
+We're discussing many healthful benefits of making delicious bone broth stock.
 And you know there's no simpler way than in the Instant Pot, whether you're cooking with pressure or slowly simmering!

-- bone broth contains high amounts of nutrients resulting from the slow or pressure cooking of the bones, they are immune system strengthening nutrients
+- bone broth contains high levels of nutrients resulting from the slow or pressure-cooking of bones.
+They are immune system-strengthening nutrients

 - helpful when fighting cold or flu symptoms

-- this stock is rich in calcium, magnesium, and phosphorus, good for strong bone health
+- this stock is rich in calcium, magnesium, and phosphorus, suitable for strong bone health

 - good for improving muscle strength and repairing tissue

-- the gelatin from cooking the bones helps repair the stomach lining to improve digestion
+- the gelatin from cooking the bones helps repair the stomach lining to enhance digestion

-- because bone broth contains some important elements, it helps with healthy kidney function
+- because bone broth contains some critical elements, it helps with healthy kidney function

 - can bring restful sleep and more energy